Tontonjo/joix/README.md

 - A working internet connexion with DNS and DHCP
 - A small tower / NUC or VM  with
 - - LAN networking (debian supported hardware)
-- - a single drive of the biggest size you can afford to loose for storage
+- - A single drive of the biggest size you can afford to loose for storage

 ## Usage: